-The Major Arcana numbering tells you where you are in a particular situation or problem.
+The Chariot, or The Carriage, is Card VII of the Major Arcana of the Tarot of Marseille.
+It symbolizes restlessness and anguish, but also self-confidence and action.
+Know the meaning of the Card The Chariot in the Tarot, what it indicates when it comes out of the right, backward, or combined with other Cards, and its possible application to the various facets of life and day-to-day problems.The Major Arcana numbering tells you where you are in a particular situation or problem.
 Ask your question to the Tarot and interpret the Arcanum according to its number and respective position in the deck.
 When his life experiences are complete, El Loco returns to zero.
 Despite the divinatory meaning of the Cards, think of the Tarot as a journey.
 If you look at the Letters that are coming out in this way, for each topic you place, it becomes easier to intuitively interpret the Letters and face their messages as, also, a life story.

 The figure and The Symbiology of the Card The Chariot in the Tarot of Marseille

 Key expressions: Getting in control of what you feel and think, being pushed in two opposite directions, learning to stay on the right track, sexual prowess, being successful, determination to win at all costs, desire for victory and conquest, living great adventures and the ability to take risks, take control of life and one's own destiny, mental and physical travel.

-- Tip: Be determined.
+Tip: Be determined.

-- Reverse Meaning: Arrogance and displays of ego; important details can be ignored; the trip can be delayed.
+Reverse Meaning: Arrogance and displays of ego; important details can be ignored; the trip can be delayed.

-This Letter encourages the querent not to give up their battles, not to lower their arms in the face of challenges that, at first glance, seem insurmountable.
+The Chariot denotes the existence of battles to fight, difficulties to overcome, and the need for a resilient character when what is sought is victory.
+Despite this dramatic note, El Carro is a reflection of life itself, full of conflicts, confrontations, and battles, internal and external.This Letter encourages the querent not to give up their battles, not to lower their arms in the face of challenges that, at first glance, seem impossible.
 It also indicates favorable news and developments that will act as a stimulus, increasing optimism and the feeling that obstacles can be overcome and overcome.